torvalds/linux/Documentation/watchdog/watchdog-pm.rst

 Introduction
 ------------
-This document states rules about watchdog devices and their power management handling to ensure a uniform behaviour for Linux systems.
+This document states rules about watchdog devices and their power management handling to ensure a uniform behaviour for GNU/Linux systems.

 Ping on resume